killthebuddh4/gecko/README.md

 __Values and variables__

 Values can be bound to variables.
 Variables are referenced by name.
 All values are immutable but variables can be re-bound to new values.
-Gecko includes the following primitive types:
+Gecko includes the following primitive value types:

 - string
 - number